MOEAFramework/PISA-Plugin/README.md

 ### Blocking Downloads

-If you want to prevent the automatic download of PISA selectors, add the following line to `moeaframework.properties`:
+Additionally, if you don't want to allow PISA selectors to be downloaded automatically, add the following to `moeaframework.properties`:

 ```
 org.moeaframework.algorithm.pisa.allow_install = false